 You can eat sardines fresh but they’re most commonly found canned.
 This is because they are so perishable.
-Canned sardines are the cheapest “natural multivitamin” you can find.
+But canned sardines are the cheapest “natural multivitamin” you can find.

 Sardines are a great source of omega-3 fatty acids, protein, B vitamins, and vitamin D. The omega-3 fatty acids in sardines can do wonders for your body, and they’re even called the “Queen of Fats.”

-Omega-3 fatty acids help to lower levels of triglycerides and cholesterol in your blood (1).
-They’ll prevent irregular heart rhythms and slow down the growth of plaque in your arteries (2).
-Eating more fatty fish like sardines will be good for your heart health and immune system (3).
+Omega-3 fatty acids like fish oil help to lower levels of triglycerides and cholesterol in your blood.1 They’ll prevent irregular heart rhythms and slow down the growth of plaque in your arteries.2

 - vitamin D